 Southgate Lease Extension - Your Legal Fees Calculator

-I am the registered owner of a flat in Southgate with a leasehold unexpired around sixety one years and need a lease extension.
-Please can you clarify the next stages
+I bought a flat in Southgate with a leasehold unexpired about 63 years and need a lease extension.
+Please can you clarify the next steps

 I am interested in getting a lease extension for a flat in Southgate and want to use a local .
-Are you able to help me find a ?
+Is there a that you can recommend?

 I have my suspicions that my niece is being hoodwinked.
-She submitted an offer on a ground floor flat in Southgate, where the lease is roughly 72 years but she was informed by the estate agents that the homeowner had extended it to 99 years.
-Only now has she been advised the flat owner was holding off for her to retain solicitors before commencing with the lease extension.
-Seems odd to me, also it will take a while to sort it all out.
+She submitted an offer on a studio flat in Southgate, where the lease is about sixety six years but she was advised by the selling agents that the flat owner had extended it to 99 years.
+Only now has she been informed the flat owner was holding off for her to instruct solicitors before commencing with the lease extension.
+Seems underhand, also it may take a while to sort it all out.
 What do you think?

 I am currently negotiating a lease extension for my flat in Southgate as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?